inveniosoftware/docs-invenio-rdm/docs/use/requests.md

 The link will be copied to your clipboard.
 Unauthenticated users might not be able to open the link; it's important that the recipient has access to the request.
-For example, they must be a member of the community, the submitter of the record, or manually added to the request as a reviewer.
+For example, they must be a member of the community with the permission to see requests, the submitter of the record, or manually added to the request as a reviewer.
 Copying a link does not change the access restrictions of the request.

 ### Editing or deleting a comment